How To Hire The Right Adwords Freelancer

 Pricing

 While some freelancers charge per hour, others charge a flat rate per project.
 You can get a rough sense of how fair a price is by estimating the number of hours it will require for them to do your project.
 It does not take three hours to add five keywords, so if someone wants $450 to set up a five-keyword account, they’re ripping you off.
-But it could reasonably take someone three hours (or more) to add 100 keywords to an account, especially when you factor in ad creation, keyword research, client communication, etc. So $450+ is reasonable for 100 keywords.
+But it could reasonably take someone several hours to add 100 keywords to an account, especially when you factor in ad creation, keyword research, client communication, etc. So $450 would be a suspiciously low cost for for 100 keywords.

 For ongoing management, your monthly management fee should normally be no more than 15-30% of your monthly ad spend.
 So if you are spending $1000 per month on ads, you should be spending at most $300 per month on management.
 Partially this is because of the hourly rate (there shouldn’t be more than an hour or two of work that needs to be done on a small account each month) and partially this is because of diminishing returns (after the first hour or two of management each month, you’ll get more results from spending another $100 in buying ads than $100 in paying for management.)